A complete guide to achieve such perfect tender, juicy, super delicious and amazingly good looking roasted whole chicken.

 This basic rub only includes a short list of common and easy to find ingredients.
 Every rub should always start with a base of salt and pepper.

-Salt – I only use Kosher salt in all of my recipes.
-I like it because it easier to control than regular table salt.
-As a rule of thumb, the thicker the meat, the more salt you’ll need in the rub.
+- Salt - I only use Kosher salt in all of my recipes.
+As a rule of thumb, the thicker the meat, the more salt you'll need in the rub.

 - If you don’t use smoked salt, just add the same amount on top of regular Kosher salt called for.

-Garlic powder – I love garlic and I would love to use it everywhere as much as possible.
-Just don’t use fresh garlic as it won’t work for dry rub.
+- Garlic powder - Just don't use fresh garlic as it won't work for dry rub.

 - Fresh garlic is too strong and will over power other ingredients.
 Not to mention it is easily to burn.